-The sewer department operations were over budget in all categories except Professional Services, Miscellaneous, Asset Replacement & Depreciation and Special Projects.
-In the vehicles category repairs and maintenance for the heavy equipment vehicles were the cause of the excess expense in this category.
-The planned repairs were not budgeted.
-In the operating expense category power costs and chemicals were the main expense line items that caused the budget issue.
-Both were unexpected with the subsequent budget amended to accommodate the additional sewer expenses.
-In the Repairs and maintenance category sewer repairs, treatment plant repairs and repairs to the golf course irrigation system caused the budget issue.
-The costs are not expected to be repeated in the next fiscal year.
+The sewer department operations were over budget in all categories except Asset Replacement & Depreciation.
+In the Vehicles category repairs and maintenance for the heavy equipment vehicles were the cause of the excess expense again this fiscal-year.
+The repairs were not budgeted.
+In the operating expense category power costs for the new Yellowstone Mountain Club(YC) Pump Station were not budgeted, and chemicals were under budgeted.
+The Lab Fees were under budgeted as well because the in-house testing was not completed.
+In the Repairs and Maintenance category the YC Pump Station Maintenance, Pond Maintenance, Pond Blowers, Irrigation Maintenance, Tools & Tools Maintenance were all underbudgeted.
+The District will reexamine the Sewer Repairs and Maintenance budget in the next fiscal year.